Daniel-Liu-c0deb0t/block-aligner/README.md

 The block size can also dynamically decrease when a large block size detected to not be needed.

 Block aligner is built to exploit SIMD parallelism on modern CPUs.
-Currently, AVX2 (256-bit vectors) and WASM SIMD (128-bit vectors) are supported.
+Currently, AVX2 (256-bit vectors), Neon (128-bit vectors), and WASM SIMD (128-bit vectors) are supported.
 For score calculations, 16-bit score values (lanes) and 32-bit per block offsets are used.

 ## Install